-- Limit the object's weight to a maximum of 51 pounds (whenever possible).
-5 - Reduce the reaching distance. - Keep the heaviest side of the load next to the body. - Adopt a stable position with feet apart and one leg slightly forward to maintain balance. - Use a handle for a secure grip or hug the load as close to the body as possible, balance the weight on both arms. - Start the lift as close to waist height as possible. - End the lift as close to waist height as possible. - Maintain posture with slight bending of the back, hips and knees; lift the load as the legs begin to straighten (lift with the legs, not with the back).6 - Avoid twisting the torso.
-If turning is required, move the feet as the object/patient is carried. - Reduce the number of times a lift must be repeated.
+- Limit the weight of the object to a maximum of 51 pounds (whenever possible).6 - Reduce the reaching distance. - Keep the heaviest side of the load next to the body. - Adopt a stable position with feet apart and one leg slightly forward to maintain balance. - Use a handle for a secure grip or hug the load as close to the body as possible, balance the weight being lifted on both arms. - Start the lift as close to waist height as possible. - End the lift as close to waist height as possible. - Maintain posture with slight bending of the back, hips and knees; lift the load as the legs begin to straighten (lift with the legs, not with the back).7 - Avoid twisting the torso if turning is required, move the feet as the object/patient is carried. - Reduce the number of times a lift must be repeated.